os-chip-design/chip-design-intro/lab1/README.md

 In nano, you can do this by right-clicking, ctrl+s, and ctrl+x.
 Make a directory for your Verilog source files inside your my_first_design folder:
 ```
-mkdir source
+mkdir src
 ```

-Place the counter.v and tb.v file from learn inside the source folder.
+Place the counter.v and tb.v file from github inside the "src" folder.
 Now re-enter the nix-shell with:
 ```
 nix-shell --pure ~/openlane2/shell.nix